When you purchase through links on our site, we may earn a commission. Here’s how it works.

-A recent experience with purchasing a counterfeit version of Adobe Photoshop CS2 off Ebay has gotten us to realize just how rampant software piracy is.
-To find out – just type “Photoshop CS2″ (or Photoshop Anything) into a Google search.
+A past experience with purchasing a counterfeit version of Adobe Photoshop off Ebay has gotten us to realize just how rampant software piracy is.
+To find out – just type “Photoshop CS” (or Photoshop Anything) into a Google search and click on the “Shopping” tab.

 Here’s a quick checklist to see if your Photoshop copy is legit.
 If your Photoshop or other Adobe software product is: